mekas/mb1313600022/1313617017/README.md

 ## Features

--  Users can see what mountains are in the selected location by category (ex: Jawa Barat, Jawa timur)
+-  Users can see what mountains are in the selected location by category (ex: Jawa Barat, Jawa timur).
 -  Users can view detailed information such as locations and hiking trails for the mountain.
 -  Users can see what equipment is needed to climb the mountain.
 -  Users can view detailed information equipment tips for mountain climbing.